-The Board of Trustees offers the following advice and guidance congregations:
+The Covid-19 group offers the following advice and guidance for congregations:

 Additional advice notes, templates and forms:

 Note: Zoom advice is provided as an example, there are many video meeting alternatives that may meet your congregational needs better e.g. Webex, Skype, Google Meet and jitsi.
 The same principles outlined in the Zoom advice note should be considered.